I unknowingly went dumpster diving.

 We wrapped up the installation by clipping the emergency latch wire trim to the inner section, fished the wire though the liner, messed around with the emergency handle and push pin'ed the liner.

-Let's inspect panel gaps.
+The standard panel gaps.

-Deep down, I was glad - I couldn't look at the Vorsteiner trunk any longer without thinking of its every single defects.
+Deep down, I was glad - I couldn't look at the replica trunk any longer without thinking of its every single defects.
 The Touring Spec holds a special place in my heart: it's functionally & aerodynamically a step back, but aesthetically, it's a looker.

 Most importantly, my OCD was back to sleep as I looked upon the proper panel gaps around the original trunk.